 Ingredients

-- 1 lb. firm organic pickling cucumbers or English cucumbers
+- 1 lb. firm organic pickling cucumbers, Persian cucumbers or English cucumbers

 - 5-7 whole sprigs of fresh organic dill